-Burglary developed to protect a person's interest in their home and to prevent violence, not to protect against theft.
-Other laws criminalize the taking of property; instead, burglary is meant to safeguard the sanctity of a person's home and to protect against the possible violence that could arise if someone discovers a burglar in their house.
+Burglary laws developed to safeguard people's homes and to prevent violence, not to protect against theft.
+Other laws criminalize the taking of property; instead, burglary laws are meant to preserve the sanctity of a dwelling and to shield residents from harmful encounters with burglars in their house.

 The Elements of a Burglary

-The definition of burglary arises out of state law, and thus, the components of the crime may differ slightly depending on the state.
-Federal criminal law incorporates the meaning of burglary used by the state that the crime occurred in.
+The definition of burglary arises out of state law, and thus the components of the crime may differ slightly depending on the state.

-Most states and the Model Penal Code use the same basic definition of burglary, however.
-In those states, burglary is:
+Most states and the Model Penal Code use the same basic definition of burglary, which is:

 - with the intent to commit a crime inside.

-Each of those elements must be present in order to convict a defendant accused of burglary, so its important to examine each of them a little more closely.
+All of those elements must be present in order to convict a defendant of burglary, so it's important to examine each of them a little more closely.

-The first element of burglary involves the burglar breaking into and entering a structure.
+The first element of burglary involves breaking into and entering a structure.
 The breaking-in can occur in two ways: actual and constructive.

-Constructive breaking, on the other hand, entails means of gaining entry that dont use physical force: threats, blackmail or fraud, for example.
+Constructive breaking, on the other hand, involves methods of gaining entry that don't use physical force: blackmail or fraud, for example.

-However a burglar breaks in to the structure, they must also enter the structure in order to satisfy this element.
-The entry can be minimal; the burglar doesnt have to actually walk into a building in order to commit a burglary.
+No matter how burglars break in, they must also enter the structure in order to satisfy this element.
+The entry can be minimal; the burglar doesn't have to actually walk into a building in order to commit a burglary.
 Sticking a hand through a window counts as an entry sufficient to support a charge of burglary.

 Building or Occupied Structure

-As mentioned above, under the common law crime of burglary, the accused burglar had to break into someone else's home.
-Under the modern definition, a person commits burglary if they break into almost any type of building or structure, so long as the structure meets certain requirements.
+As mentioned above, the common law crime of burglary focused on intrusions into one's personal residence.
+Under the modern definition, individuals commit burglary if they break into almost any type of building or structure, so long as it meets certain requirements.

 Usually, states require that the structure be capable of either housing people or animals, or sheltering property.
 Houses certainly qualify under this definition, as do their outlying structures, such as garages and sheds.
 Stores and office buildings also qualify.

-Breaking into a fenced-off area may not qualify as burglary, however, since such areas generally do not act as a shelter for people, animals, or property.
-For example, breaking into an amusement park after hours probably wouldnt meet the requirements for a charge of burglary, but breaking into a building on the amusement park property probably would.
+Breaking into a fenced-off area might not be sufficient, however, since such areas generally do not act as a shelter for people, animals, or property.
+For example, breaking into an amusement park's grounds after hours probably wouldn't meet the requirements for a charge of burglary, but breaking into a building inside the amusement park likely would.

 The structure must also be closed to the public at the time of the burglary.
-If a person enters a store during its normal retail hours and steals an item, the person has committed a shoplifting crime, and not a burglary.
+If a person enters a store during its normal retail hours and steals an item from the shelf, the person has committed a shoplifting crime, and not a burglary.
 If, on the other hand, the person waits until after the store has closed, picks the lock on the front door and steals the same item, then a burglary has occurred.

-Abandoned buildings generally do not qualify as buildings or structures for the purposes of burglary charges.
-Breaking and entering into an abandoned building may result in other criminal charges, but most likely not a burglary charge.
+Abandoned buildings generally do not qualify as structures for the purposes of burglary charges.
+Breaking into an uninhabited, unused building may result in other criminal charges, but most likely not a burglary accusation.

-In order for a break-in to constitute a burglary, the person breaking in must have the intent to commit a crime inside the building.
+In order for a break-in to constitute a burglary, the perpetrator must have the mental intent to commit a crime inside the building.
 Usually, this crime is theft, but other crimes can render a break-in a burglary as well.

 The crime has to exist separately from the break-in itself.
-For example, if an individual uses fraud - which is a crime - to gain after-hours entrance to a building to view a piece of art, no burglary has taken place since the only crime that occurred was the fraud used to gain entrance to the building.
-Of course, taking the art would elevate the crime to one of burglary.
+For example, if an individual uses fraud - which is a crime - to gain after-hours entrance to a building for the purpose of viewing a beautiful piece of art, no burglary has taken place since the only crime that occurred was the fraud used to gain entrance to the building.
+Of course, stealing the artwork would elevate the offense to one of burglary.

-The timing of the intent also becomes important when determining the degree of a burglary charge.
-For instance, if a person intended to commit the crime in question before they broke in to the building, then most states will consider this to be a burglary of the first degree (more serious).
+The timing of the intent can be important when determining the degree of a burglary charge.
+For instance, if a person intended to commit the crime in question before breaking into the building, most states will consider this to be a burglary of the first degree (more serious).
 If the person broke into a building and only subsequently formed the intent to commit a crime, most states will classify the burglary as second degree.

-Many other factors may affect the degree or seriousness of the burglary, so it is important to check the specific laws of the state you are in.
+Many other factors may affect the degree or seriousness of a burglary, so it's important to check the specific laws of your state.